kafai-yip/kafai-yip.github.io/_pages/papers.md

 ### Forthcoming

 1. [Agreement in imperative clauses: Evidence from object resumptive pronouns in Mandarin Chinese](https://lingbuzz.net/lingbuzz/008248).
-To appear in *Proceedings of NELS-54*.
+To appear in *Proceedings of NELS-54*. [with [Xuetong Yuan](https://kathyuan28.github.io/)]

 1. [Right dislocation, defocus, and variations in syntax-prosody mapping](https://ling.auf.net/lingbuzz/008179).
 To appear in *Phonological Externalization (Vol. 9)*, 89-112. [with [Xuetong Yuan](https://kathyuan28.github.io/)]